New Garside structures and applications to Artin groups: Background

 \een A group is called \emph{Garside} if it admits such a Garside structure, and $\Delta$ is called the \emph{Garside element}.
-If the set $S$ is allowed to be infinite, we may say that $(G,S,\Delta)$ is a \emph{quasi-Garside structure}. \edf
+If the set $S$ is allowed to be infinite, but with the additional assumption that $(S,\le_L)$ and $(S,\le_R)$ are weakly boundedly graded, we may say that $(G,S,\Delta)$ is a \emph{quasi-Garside structure}. \edf

 \bdf[Labeled posets] If $P$ is a poset, the \emph{set of intervals} is $I(P)=\{(x,y) \in P^2 \st x \leq y\}$.

 Let $P$ denote a bounded poset, and let $S$ denote a labeling set.

 An \emph{interval-labeling} of $P$ is a map $\lambda:I(P) \ra S$.